Rashmiranjan117/Mail-Chimp/README.md

 # MailChimp Clone
 Mailchimp is an marketing automation platform and email marketing service.
 They Provide marketing service to companies via Email.
 This is an Indivisual project made in duration of 5 days.

+This project was made after learning html,css and combining with basic javascript.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://rashmiranjan117.github.io/)